etechoptimist/Gemini-GenAI-5X-Intensive/README.md

 # Gemini-GenAI-5X-Intensive
-Completed the 5-Day Gen AI Intensive Course.
-Participants engaged in daily seminars, explored white papers, and worked on assignments covering various aspects of Generative AI, enhancing skills in AI technologies, frameworks, and applications.
-A hands-on learning experience in GenAI
+Repository capturing the experience of the 5-Day Gen AI Intensive Course.
+Participants attended daily seminars, delved into white papers, and completed assignments on various aspects of Generative AI, boosting their skills in AI technologies, frameworks, and applications.
+A hands-on GenAI learning journey.
 ## Day 1
 Foundational Large Language Models & Text Generation and Prompt Engineering